From the canyons of the mind, we wander on and stumble blind.

 There are hundreds of thousands of books on the topic and you won’t find that kind of notion in them at all, despite some people insisting this is what Christians believe.
 It just shows you how much the internet reigns supreme!
 Nor is faith believing in something simply because it makes you happy, is convenient, or is what you would like to think fantasy.

 Fantasy (or believing in a ‘fantasm’) is something that can only be seen with the imagination’s eye.
 It is like if I talk about a unicorn.
 You can visualise one in your head, but you can’t see it with the physical eye.
 But faith is not fantasy.
 The word faith, as used in the Bible, is always in response to something that is true and real.

 In other words, we use it in the same manner as if I were to say, ‘I have faith in you as a group’.
 I am saying: (1) that you exist (even if I don’t want you to); and (2) that you are trustworthy (I can rely on you – you are dependable and you keep your promises).

-This is the sense in which the Bible talks about God, i.e. knowing he is (not hoping, wishing or thinking it), and that he rewards those who earnestly seek him (Hebrews 11:6).
+This is the sense in which the Bible talks about God, knowing he is (not hoping, wishing or thinking it), and that he rewards those who earnestly seek him (Hebrews 11:6).
 That is a statement about his truthfulness.
-A few verses earlier it says, ‘faith is being certain [fully persuaded] as to things that are not seen’, i.e. it is talking about a total assurance in something that is real.
-This is very different from saying something like, ‘I hope my football team wins this week’, because you cannot guarantee that – unless of course you have some kind of mafia connections that will ensure that kind of thing for you!
+A few verses earlier it says, ‘faith is being certain [fully persuaded] as to things that are not seen’, it is talking about a total assurance in something that is real.
+This is very different from saying something like, ‘I have faith my football team will win this week’, because you cannot make such a guarantee – unless of course you have some kind of mafia connections who will ensure that type of result for you!

 Rooted in truth